jackyzha0/jackyzha0.github.io/content/thoughts/maintenance.md

 Maintenance: the gritty upkeep work that keeps the [infrastructure](thoughts/infrastructure.md) of the world running.

+One of my favourite examples is the [constant rebuilding of the Ise Grand Shrine](https://en.wikipedia.org/wiki/Ise_Grand_Shrine).
+Retaining knowledge through constant revision

 ## [Incentivizing](thoughts/incentives.md) Maintenance
 *The Maintainers*: the individuals whose work keeps ordinary existence going rather than introducing novel things.
 Related to [paid open source](posts/paid-open-source.md), how do we incentivize maintenance?